charmoniumQ/PROBE/docs/benchmark_suite/README.md

 ## Benchmark subsetting

-We implemented and ran many different benchmarks, which may be costly for future researchers seeking to evaluate new provenance systems.
+We implemented and ran many different benchmarks, which may be costly for future researchers seeking to evaluate new provenance collector.
 Given the less-costly results of a small number of benchmarks, perhaps one predict the performance of the rest of the benchmarks. [^DSK: grammar in prev sentence needs work.]
 We will try several methods and several different $k$ (subset sizes) to identify the most important benchmarks, keeping the ones that perform best: